 Pancakes make everything better—even finals.
-Come out for a stack this November at our annual Midnight Breakfast and introduce yourself to DePaul President A. Gabriel Esteban and his wife, Josephine.
+Come out for a stack at our annual Midnight Breakfast and get fueled up for your projects and exams.

 Every year, a graduation class crosses the stage at Wintrust Arena and into their future.
 It’s not just a special day for students, it’s a proud day for family and faculty as well!

 With our learning experiences, we encourage all students to complete internships.
 In fact, 59% of undergraduates completed an internship.
 Need some help in your search?
 The Career Center leverages resources and connections within Chicago’s bustling job market to help you find the perfect fit.

 Chloé, a junior majoring in chemistry, worked at The Field Museum as part of the Dean's Undergraduate Fellowship program.
 She gained experience working in all of the museum’s different departments and got the chance to work with DNA samples.
 “An important part of the DNA process is making sure there is DNA to analyze!
 This picture shows me loading a gel with DNA.”

 Jalena landed a web producer internship at WGN-TV, where she gained experience in writing news articles and working on HTML code.
 “I had more experience than I ever expected. … My internship lasted 10 weeks, and I learned so much.
 I use the skills I practiced at WGN daily.”

 Landing an internship at Google was a dream come true for Yves, a tech lover and full-time MBA student at DePaul.
 “For my internship, I am supporting the Google Cloud's Professional Services team in helping customers implement Google cloud products into their business operations.”